trailcode/webAsmPlay/readme.md

 * Replace curlUtil::BufferStruct with a std::pair
 * Remove the model component from the canvas, simplify the shaders.
-* Light pos for ColorDistanceDepthShader3D and ColorDistanceShader is inconsistent.
+* Light pos for PhongShader, PhongShaderInstanced, ColorDistanceDepthShader3D and ColorDistanceShader is inconsistent.

 #### Notes